We've independently reviewed this article to make sure it's as accurate as we can make it.

 - A faulty gas regulator can cause the gas pressure to fluctuate, which gives an uneven burn that can cause soot.

-- The smell of gas in your house could be the sign of a regulator that needs attention.
+- The smell of gas in your house could signal a regulator that needs attention.

 - If your fireplace’s flame goes up and down, it could be due to a faulty gas regulator.

-- Gas regulators are dated, and you need to replace them every ten years, whether it is faulty or not.
+- Gas regulators are dated, and you need to replace them every 10 years, whether it’s faulty or not.

-- If the regulator has been subject to moisture, replace it immediately.
+- If the regulator has been exposed to moisture, replace it immediately.

-The best practice for furnaces and gas heaters and gas fireplaces of any type is to have them serviced before the cold season and in the spring when you shut them down.
-You will be less likely to be without heat when you need it most if you do so.
+The best practice for furnaces, gas heaters, and gas fireplaces of any type is to have them serviced before the cold season and in the spring when you shut them down.
+You’ll be less likely to be without heat when you need it most if you do so.